apis3445/saucedemo/README.md

 2. Right click in the ... button and click in Run Pipeline
 3. Change the variables if is needed
 4. Click in Run

+### Add new test

+As a best practice and with custom code snippet
+If you want to use this format I attached a code snippet to create the unit test with shortcuts.
+Unzip the files and copy to
+%USERPROFILE%\Documents\Visual Studio 2019\Code Snippets\Visual C#\My Code Snippets

+After you can write uat from VS and press tab to get a template for async test

+[TestMethod]
+public async Task UoW_InitialCondition_ExpectedResult() {
+    //Arrange

+    //Act

+    //Assert

+ }
+ Or write ut for sync test case
+ UoW is unit of work